poig/Qc_book_list/README.md

 **if any resources link having Copyright / License / Issues please post new issue**
 #### few points to address:
 1. **please support author, those pdf link can be easily found by googling name only**
-2. **welcome open a new issue for books suggestion and why, no duplicate topic**
+2. **welcome open a new issue or a new pull request for books suggestion and why, no duplicate content**
 3. **I only recommend those really standsout books, you can read with the order**

 [**check my stars learning resources and library**](https://github.com/stars/poig/lists/intro-to-qc)

 ### new to cs and qc(all-in-one, pre-require math):
 - [**Qiskit Textbook**](https://qiskit.org/textbook/preface.html) or [Qiskit Textbook(beta)](https://qiskit.org/learn) by qiskit contributor, its keep on update, and having much friendly introduction content, in highschool math.
-- [**Quantum algorithms for data analysis**](https://quantumalgorithms.org/) by [contributors](https://github.com/Scinawa/quantumalgorithms.org/graphs/contributors), it contain a brief content of quantum algorithm, and it accept suggestion and keep on update.
 - [**Lecture notes**](https://cs.uwaterloo.ca/~watrous/) by John Watrous, it contain most of the deep level content of quantum computing.

 ### new to quantum computing: